-Great Pie Project (Praxis): Each year, Trinity’s community service dorm bakes pies for some of the Hartford community groups.
+Great Pie Project (Praxis): Each year, Trinity’s community service dorm, Praxis bakes pies for some of the Hartford community groups.

-Sponsor A Snowman (ACES): Holiday Gift Drive for Hartford Interval House (ACES): Each year the Trinity group is able to provide gifts for children at Hartford Interval House, which is a local domestic violence shelter.
+Sponsor A Snowman (ACES): Each year the Trinity group is able to provide gifts for children at Hartford Interval House, which is a local domestic violence shelter.

-Annual Auction for Charity (ACES): The ACES Auction is an annual event in which local restaurants, services, etc., as well as on-campus offices are solicited and donate items to be auctioned off to members of the Trinity community.
-The event has been held for almost 20 years now, and all the money raised usually goes to a designated local charity, which in the past has included Peter’s Retreat, St. Agnes Home, Habitat for Humanity, the Charter Oak Boxing Academy, Hartford Interval House, Youth United for Survival, and the Immaculate Conception Shelter.
+Annual Auction for Charity (ACES): ACES solicits donations from local restaurants, service groups and on campus offices for items to be auctioned to members of the Trinity community.
+All the money raised from the sales go to a designated local charity.
+Over the last twenty years, the proceeds have gone to Peter's Retreat, St. Agnes Home, Habitat for Humanity, the Charter Oak Boxing Academy, Hartford Interval House, Youth United for Survival, and the immaculate Conception Shelter.